PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

-[^1] Except as noted, these instructions assume you are running commands as "yourself", that is, not as root or any other user with special permissions.

-[^2] This sets up a bare-bones `database.yml` file for the production environment only.
+[^1] This sets up a bare-bones `database.yml` file for the production environment only.
 You may wish to add sections for the development and test environments.
 See the template file `config/database.yml.template` for a model.
 It may be convenient in certain cases to use the same database for both development and production.  **_The test database, however, should always be different!_**

-[^3] All table, views, constraints, indices, and functions for the BETY database are defined in the file db/production_structure.sql.
+[^2] All table, views, constraints, indices, and functions for the BETY database are defined in the file db/production_structure.sql.
 We could have loaded the database schema by loading this file:
 ```
 bundle exec rake db:structure:load RAILS_ENV=production DB_STRUCTURE=db/production_structure.sql
 ```